SN 2005gl

 SN 2005gl was a supernova in the barred-spiral galaxy NGC 266.
 It was discovered using CCD frames taken October 5, 2005, from the 60 cm automated telescope at the Puckett Observatory in Georgia, US, and reported by Tim Puckett in collaboration with Peter Ceravolo.
 It was independently identified by Yasuo Sano in Japan.
+The supernova event took place sometime between September 10 and October 5 of 2005.